 This proof of service must be filed with the court before the case can proceed.
 If the defendant does not respond to the lawsuit, the plaintiff cannot obtain a default judgment without proof that the defendant was properly served.

-Professional process servers file the proof of service promptly -- often within 24-48 hours of completing service.
+Professional process servers file the proof of service promptly after completing service.
 This ensures there is no delay in moving your case forward.
 Papers Delivered provides the completed, notarized affidavit immediately after service, and can file it electronically with Michigan courts that accept e-filing.

 Special Considerations for Specific Counties